tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 {:.table .table-responsive}

 ### Example response
-The response from the API is a JSON object.
 Below is an example of a response from the API from the display for the [Rivet culture page](http://www.rivet.works/our-culture).

 ```
 {